guhamani-v/Retail-Sales-Analysis/README.md

 ## Project Overview

 This project focuses on analyzing retail sales data to identify sales trends, customer purchasing behavior, product performance, profitability, and return patterns.
-The objective is to transform raw business data into actionable insights that support data-driven decision-making.
+The objective is to transform raw business data into actionable insights that support data-driven decision-making!

 ---